OsmanKAYI/full-stack-roadmap/linux/run.windows.programs.on.ubuntu.md

-# How to Execute Windows Programs on Ubuntu 22.04
+# How to Execute Windows Programs on Ubuntu 22.04 using Lutris

 Wine is as a kind of tool to execute .exe programs on ubuntu.